99002623/MoneyWallet-python/README.md

 # MoneyWallet-python

-This is MoneyWallet which provides the Money Remittance service to the customers to transfer  or withdraw the funds to Bank account from the Wallet.
+The project Money wallet provides us with features such as Money Remittance service to the customers to transfer or withdraw the funds to Bank account from the Wallet.
+The clients can do essential functionalities like credit, charge, and so on.

 ## Design